vikassingh007/website-7/README.md

 We welcome contributions and feedback on our website!
 Please file a request in our
 [issue tracker](https://github.com/flutter/website/issues/new)
-and we'll take a look.
+And we'll take a look.

-For simple changes (such as to CSS and text), you probably don't need to build this site.
+For simple changes (such as to CSS and text), you probably don't need to Build this site.
 Often you can make changes using the GitHub UI.

 If you want/need to build, read on.